seedzero/home-assistant.io/source/_components/zwave.markdown

 ```

 <p class='note'>
 Depending on what's plugged into your USB ports, the name found above may change.
-You an lock in a name, such as `/dev/zwave`, by following [these instructions](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/).
+You can lock in a name, such as `/dev/zwave`, by following [these instructions](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/).
 </p>

 #### {% linkable_title Events %}